 - Contact the SSA on 1-800-269-0271 or Log on to the IRS Identity Protection website to alert them and prevent any tax returns being filed in your name.

 - Optionally, but recommended, alert the Internet Crime Complaints Center at http://www.ic3.gov/.
 They alert other agencies that your SSN has been compromised.

 Once all that has been done, report the crime to your local police.
 If you know how the theft took place, like you had your wallet stolen, report it to the local police where the theft would have happened.

-If someone else is using your social security number it is vital that you act quickly.
+If someone else is using your Social Security Number it is vital that you act quickly.
 Any delay can mean more debt and another lender you have to work with to get things sorted out.
+The longer a fraud has been going on, the less likely you are to get expeditious reversal of the charges from the merchants and vendors that the thief has run up accounts with.
 Fortunately, most institutions are well practiced in handling identity theft and have teams and processes in place to help.
 It will take time and a lot of work on your part but it is perfectly possible to get yourself back to the position you were in before the theft happened.